buildingSMART/BCF-XML/Documentation/README.md

-CameraUpVector | No | Camera up vector ViewToWorldScale | No | Vertical scaling from view to world AspectRatio | No | Proportional relationship between the width and the height of the view (w/h) NearPlane | Yes | Distance of the near cutting plane from the viewpoint, positive values growing in the `CameraDirection`
+CameraUpVector | No | Camera up vector ViewToWorldScale | No | Vertical scaling from view to world AspectRatio | No | Proportional relationship between the width and the height of the view (w/h)

-In orthogonal projections `NearPlane` can be negative to signify a cutting plane behind the camera. **FarPlane** clipping values are not considered in the current version, a reasonably large number will be used to ensure the representation of the entire model.

 #### PerspectiveCamera